tweag/python-monorepo-example/content/blog/2022-08-09-chainsail-announcement/index.md

 Seems like that worked nicely!
 We hope this walkthrough gave you a good idea of the Chainsail workflow and usage.
-This was only a small toy example, but we also have a [blog post with a more detailed analysis](https://tweag.io/blog/TODO) of how multimodality can impact real-world problems and how Chainsail helps.

 ## Current limitations